Ethnotourism in Colombia, Indigenous Peoples of the Sierra Nevada de Santa Marta in the Tourism Industry

 This company currently operates in the Sierra Nevada de Santa Marta.

-Since the creation of the company, foreign entities such as Aventure Colombia, of French origin, as well as the New York Times photographer, the French embassy in Colombia, as well as the London magazine The guardian have accompanied the company.
+Since the creation of the company, foreign entities, such as Aventure Colombia, of French origin, as well as the New York Times photographer, the French embassy in Colombia, as well as the London magazine, The guardian, have accompanied the company.

-Currently, (2022) Wiwa Tours operates touristically with approximately 30 professional native indigenous guides between Kogui’s and Wiwa’s.
+Currently Wiwa Tours operates touristically with approximately 30 professional native indigenous guides between Kogui’s and Wiwa’s.

 We are specialists in trekking through trails (Trek’s) guided by our professional indigenous guides in trekking through trails and cultural sites of the Sierra Nevada de Santa Marta.

-To date Wiwa Tour, has several agreements with international organizations and companies, we defined as part of our project to improve the basic conditions of local indigenous communities and aim at sustainable tourism.
+To date Wiwa Tour has several agreements with international organizations and companies, we defined as part of our project to improve the basic conditions of local indigenous communities and aim at sustainable tourism.

 We are currently working on new tourist destinations that we will soon bring to market for those who like to travel with indigenous guides, support local communities and enjoy the true cultural stories of the sites visited.

-Although this travel agency was born in the Wiwa indigenous community, one of the native cultures of the Sierra Nevada de Santa Marta, its work has been extended to the Kogui and Arhuaco communities through agreements to support the different commercial and tourism processes within the indigenous reserves.
+Although this travel agency was born in the Wiwa indigenous community, one of the native cultures of the the Sierra Nevada de Santa MartaIts work has been extended to the Kogui and Arhuaco communities through agreements to support the different commercial and tourism processes within the indigenous reserves.
 We also support the social processes of these peoples, participating with materials for internal meetings and supporting the quality of education for the new youth and leaders of the indigenous peoples of Colombia.

 Did you like this article?

-Excursions to Lost City Colombia
+Excursions to the Lost City

-6 days
+5 days

 Lost City Trek Colombia 4 Days

-Why don't you challenge yourself by trekking through the jungles of the Sierra Nevada de Santa Marta with indigenous guides?
-It is a demanding but worthwhile experience.
-You will conquer the top of the ruins of the Tayrona settlements.
+Why don't you challenge yourself by trekking through the jungles of the Sierra Nevada de Santa Marta with Indigenous Guides? ✅ It is a demanding but worthwhile experience. ✅ You will conquer the top of the ruins of the Tayrona settlements.

 4 days